 Is there funding to assist the team members in attending the in-person meetings?

 Yes, all travel expenses for all required program meetings will be paid directly by the IRL national program center or RWJF.
 This will not come out of your grant budget or your fellow support funds.

 Will you fund programs in the same city/county?

 Yes, it is possible that we would fund more than one team in the same city or county.

 Will applications be scored and reviewer comments provided to applicants?

 Applications will undergo a rigorous, multi-stage review process.
-Per RWJF policy, reviewers’ written comments will not be provided to applicants.
-While we can’t provide applicant teams with specific reviewer information, we can share some of the qualities of applications that were selected to be part of the program.
+Per RWJF policy, reviewers’ comments will not be provided to applicants.
+While we can’t provide applicants with specific reviewer information, we can share some of the qualities of applications that were selected to be part of the program.